hun-a/after-java8-ex/README.md

-# Happy coding with Java 8 and above version
+# Happy coding with Java
-- ... now? :)
+- Enjoy coding with Java
+- Improve your coding skill with Java
+- Make awesome things with Java

 # TODO
-- Features of Java
+### Features of Java
   - [x] Lambda
   - [ ] Stream
   - [ ] Parallel Processing